hmoraldo/ProceduralLocomotion/README.md

 Notes on training the model will be added in the future.

-This is a work in progress project.
-It uses data extracted by the [animation editor project](https://github.com/hmoraldo/AnimationEditor).
+This project uses data extracted by the [animation editor project](https://github.com/hmoraldo/AnimationEditor).